Sarvesh Kumari

 Why do many women struggle to reach orgasm despite feeling desire?

 Many women may feel sexual desire but still find it difficult to reach orgasm.
-This can be confusing because sexual satisfaction is influenced by both the body and the mind.
-Emotional well-being, relationship dynamics, and psychological factors can all affect how the body responds during intimacy.
+This experience can feel confusing because sexual satisfaction is influenced by both emotional and physical factors.
+Relationship dynamics, stress, anxiety, emotional disconnect, and intimacy-related concerns can all affect how the body responds during intimate moments.
+With the right intimacy therapy for women, emotional wellness counselling, and guidance for relationship concerns, many individuals can better understand and address these challenges.
 Below are some common reasons that may explain this experience.

 1. Psychological stress and emotional pressure